 Most people would think of a magnet as something that sticks to a refrigerator door, toy, or a clasp that holds something together.
 But a magnet is much more than that.
 There is a whole range of industries that use magnets for their products.
 It might come as a surprise, but a wide range of objects such as the speakers in your home and the sensors in your car make use of magnets.
 You can find a wide range at RS Components.

 Industrial use of magnets requires them to be of specific types, sizes, strength, and compositions based on the use there are put to.
-Most widely used magnets are made from earth magnets like neodymium and samarium cobalt, ceramic or ferrite magnets, electromagnets, and alnico magnets.
+Most widely used magnets are made from rare-earth magnets like neodymium and samarium cobalt, ceramic or ferrite magnets, electromagnets, and alnico magnets.
 These can be of various forms – sheets, strips, rings, and so on.